 Eating disorders have much in common with addiction.
 In fact, they often co-occur.
 But while addiction is recognized as a chronic disease that requires medical treatment, stigmas still surround those who struggle with emotional eating.
 This may make it difficult to reach out for help.
-If you or a loved one needs an eating disorder therapy program, there’s no better time than now to contact Alina Lodge.
+If you or a loved one needs an eating disorder therapy program, there’s no better time than now to contact Alina Lodge and learn more about the therapy programs we offer.

 Similarities Between Substance Use and Eating Disorders